-It is estimated that more than 3,000 professors have fled Iraq since February 2003.
-Thousands more have been threatened and are trapped in the country; They are unable to teach, conduct research, or carry out their academic responsibilities.
+Baghdad once reigned as the intellectual center of the world.
+In the 2000s, it became the center of an unprecedented academic emergency.
+International organizations estimated that more than 3,000 professors fled Iraq starting in 2003.
+Thousands more were threatened or trapped in the country, unable to teach, conduct research, or carry out their academic responsibilities.

 Iraq Project fellows found safe haven in a number of different countries, most significantly the Hashemite Kingdom of Jordan.
 Through a special relationship formed between the Jordanian royal family and IIE, Jordan played a major role in the rescue of threatened Iraqi scholars.

 During their fellowships at host institutions around the world, most of the scholars supported by IIE-SRF’s Iraq Scholar Rescue Project maintained their academic connections to Iraqi students and colleagues.
 To broaden these connections, the program established the Iraq Scholar Lecture Series, which recorded academic lectures by Iraqi scholars in the diaspora for distribution and presentation—in DVD format or via live feed—at universities throughout Iraq.
 Over 300 much-needed lectures in fields such as pediatrics, environmental biotechnology, and molecular genetics were made available to thousands of faculty and students at more than 20 Iraqi public and private universities.
 Some lectures have been incorporated into official course curricula.
 University presidents and deans alike have remarked on the impact the program has had by giving its students exposure to the country’s best academic minds no matter their geographic location.